kilipan/nasin-toki/README.md

 The *preverbs* are special words that can change the meaning of the predicate in ways normal modifiers cannot.
 Unlike all other modification in toki pona, they occur *before* the predicate they are applied to.

+#### question word
+`seme`

+The *question word* `seme` behaves like a content word from a grammatical point of view.
+Importantly, that means that unlike in various natural languages, it cannot be used as a relative pronoun.

 ## sentence structure
 A basic toki pona sentence looks like this: